Particle allows devices to expose custom functions through their Cloud so they can be triggered with an API call. With Particle.function

 NOTE: Up to 15 cloud functions may be registered and each function name is limited to a maximum of 12 characters (prior to Particle’s firmware v0.8.0) or 64 characters (since Particle’s firmware v0.8.0).

-Follow the below steps to set up an event “If Triggers” sections:
+Follow the steps below to set up an event:

 NOTE: For additional details on how to configure conditional and complex Event triggers, check out our Creating Conditional Events and Alerts user guide.